facontidavide/BehaviorTree.ROS2/behaviortree_ros2/tree_execution_server.md

 - Register custom BT Nodes directly (static linking).
 - Attach additional loggers.
 The **Groot2** publisher will be attached by default.
-- Use the "global blackboard", a new idiom/pattern explained in [this tutorial](https://github.com/BehaviorTree/BehaviorTree.CPP/blob/master/examples/t19_global_blackboard.cpp).
+- Use the "global blackboard", a new idiom/pattern explained in [this tutorial](https://github.com/BehaviorTree/BehaviorTree.CPP/blob/master/examples/t16_global_blackboard.cpp).
 - Customize the feedback of the `rclcpp_action::Server`.

+If you want to register manually a custom Node or an enum, you can access the factory directly using the public method `TreeExecutionServer::factory()`.

-## Customization points
+## Virtual methods

 These are the virtual method of `TreeExecutionServer` that can be overridden by the user.